vuejs/docs/src/guide/mixins.md

 When a mixin and the component itself contain overlapping options, they will be "merged" using appropriate strategies.

-For example, data objects undergo a recursive merge, with the component's data taking priority in cases of conflicts.
+For example, each mixin can have its own `data` function.
+Each of them will be called, with the returned objects being merged.
+Properties from the component's own data will take priority in cases of conflicts.

 ```js
 const myMixin = {